Radjab02/finalYearProject/README.md

 7. In NetBeans Select PaillierCrypto project and  run it.
 Check Xampp control panel , Tomcat server should be running on port 8080

 8. Go to the evoting project inside Netbeans, under source files double click on index.php and hit run again.

- a browser should open and load localhost:8080/evoting/index.php
+A browser should open and load localhost:8080/evoting/index.php